TKMM-Team/Tkmm-Wiki/wwwroot/docs/settings/index.md

 Controls the language to prefer when merging mods.

-### Use Ryujinx
+### Export Locations

-When enabled, merged mods are automatically exported to the Ryujinx emulator's mod folder.

-### Use Japanese Citrus Fruit

-When enabled, merged mods are automatically exported to the [Japanese Citrus Fruit](https://www.google.com/search?q=japanese+citrus+fruit) emulator's mod folder.
+A menu to configure additional custom export locations.
+By default, the default export locations for Japanese Citrus Fruit and Ryujinx are listed here and toggled off.
+You can add additional paths by clicking the `+` button.
+As with the `Merged Mod Output Folder`, the contents of this folder will be deleted when merging mods, so be sure to set these folders carefully.